Hispanic, Portuguese and Latin American StudiesFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 Bristol is one of the great Atlantic ports, linked historically to the Spanish and Portuguese-speaking worlds.
-We work on the nature of connections in large international and regional collaborations, such as the 19th-century International Hispanists Network; LUDENS (sport and football); Long-18th-century Studies; and the New Woman project.
-We have ongoing research collaborations with the Universidad Pontificia in Chile and the University of Las Palmas.
+We work on the nature of connections in large national, international and regional collaborations, such as the 19th-century International Hispanists Network; LUDENS (sport and football); the New Woman project; and the UK Latin American Historians Network.
+We have ongoing research collaborations with universities across Europe and Latin America, such as the Universidad Pontificia Catolica in Chile and the University of Las Palmas.
 The Ramon Llull Institute supports our work in Catalan Studies.

 We welcome applicants with cross-disciplinary projects.
-A high number of our postgraduates are supervised across multiple disciplines (eg education, earth sciences, history of art, translation studies, history).
+A high number of our postgraduates are supervised across multiple disciplines (eg anthropology, education, history, history of art, music, translation studies).

-From earth science to sport, visual arts to history, linguistics to literature, our work matters to multiple academic fields.
+From memory to sport, visual arts to history, linguistics to literature, our work matters to multiple academic fields.
 Collectively, we value and explore the composite nature of our subject.
-Our students collaborate with their postgraduate colleagues across multiple disciplines, for example in the graduate-led Literary and Visual Cultures grouping.
+Our students collaborate with their postgraduate colleagues across multiple disciplines, for example in the graduate-led Literary and Visual Cultures group, and through Migration Mobilities Bristol.
 Among our current cross-disciplinary projects are:

-Our wide-ranging work matters beyond academia.
+Our wide-ranging work reaches beyond academia.
 We encourage graduate students to have a wider impact beyond their written research.
 Each year we hold a Cultural Week (Semana Cultural) involving organisations such as Choque Cultural in Brazil.
-Our chair of Latin American studies was named an Officer of the Order of Isabel la Católica for his services to Spanish culture.
 Our researchers have worked with the Foreign and Commonwealth Office, Parliamentary Committee on Guinea-Bissau, rural communities in Peru and the Prince’s Teaching Institute.

 The majority of graduates from this programme develop careers as academics in higher education, while maintaining the capacity to undertake new and innovative research in the field of Hispanic, Portuguese and Latin American studies.